 - (a) Revised operating budgets for 1986-1990 for each of the alternatives being considered.
-[7 marks] - (b) Appropriate computations using the net present value method for each of the ships, A and B. [8 marks] - (c) A report providing a recommendation to the management of Moray Ferries Ltd as to which course of action should be followed.
-Your report should include any reservation that you may have.
-[10 marks]
+[7 marks] - (b) Appropriate computations using the net present value method for each of the ships, A [8 marks] - (c) A report providing a recommendation to the management of Moray Ferries Ltd as to which course of action should be followed.
+Your report should include any reservation [10 marks] that you may have.
+(AEB)